 The MIIS Housing Guide is a comprehensive resource on finding housing, including the following:

 - Internet, Cable, and Telephone Services

 - Residential Parking Information

 - Property Management Company List

-If you live a mile or more from campus, you are entitled to a free on-campus parking permit.
+If students live a mile or more from campus, they are entitled to a free on-campus parking permit.

 Study Away Cost

 The Middlebury Institute Study Away semester tuition cost can be found on the MIIS site.
 Middlebury students' financial aid package travels with them.
 Students with specific questions about whether their aid travels should reach out to their financial aid office.